-Ever notice the way Polonius is always yammering on and on?
-The guy really loves to talk – he dishes cliché advice to his son, Laertes, before the kid heads off to college ("to thine own self be true," "neither a borrower nor a lender be," and so forth), and he often speaks in an overly ornate way when telling stories.
-Even the ever-gracious Queen Gertrude has to cut him off at one point by saying "More matter, with less art" – that's code for "cut it out and get to the point."
+Polonius is a talker.
+(Probably a close talker, too.)
+He dishes out cliché advice to his son, Laertes, before the kid heads off to college ("to thine own self be true," "neither a borrower nor a lender be," and so forth), and he often speaks in an overly ornate way when telling stories.
+Even the ever-gracious Queen Gertrude has to cut him off at one point by saying "More matter, with less art" —code for "cut it out and get to the point."

 What does this say about Polonius?
-He's a bit of a buffoon and kind of a poser.
-He wants to be taken seriously but he ends up coming off like a foolish old man.
-As it turns out, Polonius doesn't stand a chance in the highly competitive and political world of the court.
-(Eventually, he gets himself stabbed in the guts when he tries to spy on Hamlet.)
+He's a bit of a buffoon and a lot of a poser.
+He wants to be taken seriously but he actually just sounds like a foolish old dolt.
+And he doesn't stand a chance in the highly competitive and political world of the court.
+(Eventually, he gets himself stabbed in the gut when he tries to spy on Hamlet.)
 King Claudius, on the other hand, is a guy who knows how to talk.
-He delivers well wrought speeches that are in keeping with his deceptive nature.
+He delivers well-wrought speeches that are in keeping with his deceptive nature:

 Though yet of Hamlet our dear brother's death